jensen/sqlintro-notes/README.md

 ### UPDATE & DELETE

 These queries seem to be a lot simpler than ones that begin with `SELECT`.
 The `UPDATE` and `DELETE` are the most dangerous queries because they change or remove data.
-This means you need to be very careful when using either of these.
+This means you need to be very careful when using either of them.
 Never write an `UPDATE` or `DELETE` query without a `WHERE` clause.

 Here is a [story](https://www.reddit.com/r/cscareerquestions/comments/6ez8ag/accidentally_destroyed_production_database_on/) about a situation where a developer deleted the production database on their first day.
 It wasn't their fault but how many times could you do this before you could no longer get hired?